How to Promote in Deep Rock Galactic

 Cover image for deep rock galactic promoting

 In this article, we’ll briefly cover how to promote a dwarf in Deep Rock Galactic as well as the perks that come with the promotion.
 No doubt a common question among beginners.
 Especially since the game allows for some limited interaction with its endgame systems even before a promotion can grant a player full access to it.
-This article is up to date as of the Season 4 Maintenance Update.
+This article is up to date as of Season 5.

 How to promote in Deep Rock Galactic?